Beneor/homology-segment-analysis/README.md

 in the base folder to compute FMF (for all X chromosome disc=sections, no fragments excluding, fragment lengths 30 and 50 nt).
-Folders containing files with FMF data and fragments are written (or must be manually placed) to `example\Results` folder.
+Folders containing files with FMF data and fragments are written to `.\example` folder.
 For example, `dm6.onlyX.fa.gz.X-103614-408582` folder containes FMF data and fragments for 103614-408582 bp area of the X chromosome.

 Files are named as follows:

 `cytocounts.lN-A-B.txt` - files contining normalized FMF values for chunks united to sections (cytobands).

 `ncounts.lN-A-B.txt` - files containing normalized FMF valus for chunks not united to cytobands.

-`fragments.lN-A-B.txt`- files containing matching fragment sequences and their locations onin genome.
+`fragments.lN-A-B.txt`- files containing matching fragment sequences and their locations in genome.

 `lN` - fragment length (e.g. `l30` - 30 nt).
 `A` - the cytoband start position (e.g. `103614`)
 `B` - `dir`, `rev` or `merged` (fragments of direct, reverse or both DNA